 Immediately following the release of the report, the University took further action by the University to rebuild both our financial and athletics management teams.
 As of January 2020, this rebuild included hiring a new Vice-President/CFO for Finance and Administration, Controller, and Budget Director.
-With the retirement of our Athletics Director in December 2019, we have brought on a new Vice President and Athletics Director (AD), and an entire athletics administration: which includes an Deputy AD, Senior Associate AD for Business & Finance, Associate AD for Administration and Operations, and the Associate AD for Compliance.
+With the retirement of our Athletics Director in December 2019, we have brought on a new Vice President and Athletics Director (AD), and an entire athletics administration: which includes an Deputy AD, Senior Associate AD for Business & Finance, Associate AD for Operations, Associate AD for Compliance.